Michigan State vs. Butler: Odds, spread, over/under - November 17

 - Odds to win the national championship: +2000

-- Michigan State is sixth-best in the country in terms of its odds to win the national championship (+2000), much higher than its computer rankings (125th).
+- In terms of its odds to win the national championship (+2000), Michigan State is sixth-best in the country.
+It is way below that, 125th, according to computer rankings.

-- Based on its moneyline odds, Michigan State has a 4.8% chance of winning the national championship.

 Butler Futures Odds